 If computers are available, ask students to work in pairs and set them the following challenge:

-"You have some time to work in pairs at the computer to prepare for this challenge by experimenting with different pairs of spinners and recording what you notice in order to help you to make predictions."
-Show how to set up the interactivity with two spinners, if necessary.
+"You have some time to work in pairs at your computers to prepare for this challenge by experimenting with different pairs of spinners, making predictions, and then recording what you notice in order to help you to make better predictions in the future."

 While they are working, circulate and listen to students' noticings.
 Challenge them to explain what they have noticed, and be aware of any students who have useful recording methods, insights or explanations that could be shared with the rest of the class.